Anass-NB/PharmacyApp/README.md

 # PharmacyFinder
 >PharmacyFinder is a mobile application designed to help users easily find nearby pharmacies and connect with them for essential medication needs.
 The app provides a user-friendly interface to locate pharmacies and offers the ability to check if a pharmacy provides shipping services.
-Additionally, users can conveniently initiate conversations with pharmacies through WhatsApp for further assistance.
+Additionally, users can conveniently initiate conversations with pharmacies through WhatsApp for further assistance..

 <img src='https://github.com/Anass-NB/PharmacyFinder/assets/110456240/9c34624e-1661-45f4-879f-e8d35aafdaed' height="30%" width="30%" />